Doel Sumbang: Early life

 Born in Bandung, he was raised in an Islamic household, his father was an Islamic teacher (mubalig).
 He came from a lineage of artisans, his grandfather was a violinist and his father was an actor at the Cultural Center Foundation.
 He has shown interest in art since middle school, especially in theatre and music, studying from Remy Sylado.

 Career

 During his theatre career, he began writing song lyrics with themes of social criticism and issues.
 His simple and straightforward lyrics attracted the attention of a producer named Handoko Kusmo, interested in recording Doel's works.
 His dedication to music caused a conflict between him and his father, he was kicked out of his house and was forced to live in the streets of Braga Street during the making of his first album.
 Originally, he often appeared in local shows.
-His critical songs against the Orba (New Order) government has lead one of his songs to be temporarily banned in the 1970s.
+His critical songs against the Orba (New Order) government has led one of his songs to be temporarily banned in the 1970s.

 In the 1980s, Doel began writing ballad songs, both about love and social critics.
 In the 90s, he released his duet album with Nini carlina "Kalau Bulan Bisa Ngomong" (If Only The Moon Could Speak), which further pushed him to fame.